robyhartonodev/angewandte-ki-cog-village/README.md

 - `data` - data directory that contains the pickle data set.
 - `main.ipynb` - main notebook.
 This file describes our workflows and processes.
 - `read.ipynb` - playground notebook.
 This file is where we tested our codes.
 - `helper.py` - python helper file.
-This file contains helper function for comparison and plotting.
+This file contains helper functions for comparison and plotting.

 ## 4. Pipeline